GKD-Team/Voron-CNC-2MGT-XY-Joints/README.md

 # Voron-CNC-2MGT-XY-Joints
-CNC XY Joints for Voron v1 or v2
+An open source CNC XY Joints for Voron v1 or v2.